Resource Guide – Area Rug Spot Cleaning and Care

 Area Rug spot cleaning must-haves:

-White cotton towels, soft bristle brush, small bowl and sponge, corn starch, club soda, and a hairdryer.
+White cotton towels, a soft bristle brush, a small bowl and sponge, corn starch, club soda, and a hairdryer.

 How to spot clean your area rug in a few easy steps